codr7/jappkit/src/codr7/jappkit/db/README.md

 * Table keys and indexes must be loaded into memory before use, though it's possible to control loading per table/index; the actual data contained in the table records is loaded from disk on request.
-* No query languages included, the database is designed to be accessed from its java API.
+* Query language not included, the database is designed to be accessed from it's Java API.

 ### example: account transfers
 The following example implements the bare minimum needed to simulate account transfers.